Azure/azure-functions-servicebus-extension/README.md

-﻿# Service Bus Extension for Azure Functions
+﻿# Service Bus Extension for Azure Functions [Archived]

+This GitHub project has been archived.
+Ongoing development on this project can be found in https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/servicebus/Microsoft.Azure.WebJobs.Extensions.ServiceBus.

 This extension provides functionality for receiving Service Bus messges in Azure Functions, allowing you to easily write functions that respond to any message published to Service Bus.

 |Branch|Status|